Manohla Dargis: Career

-Before being a film critic for The New York Times, Dargis was a chief film critic for the Los Angeles Times, the film editor at the LA Weekly, and a film critic at The Village Voice, where she had two columns on avant-garde cinema ("CounterCurrents" and "Shock Corridor").
-Her work has been included in a number of books, including Women and Film: A Sight and Sound Reader and American Movie Critics: An Anthology from the Silents Until Now, published by the Library of America.
+Before being a film critic for The New York Times, Dargis was a lead film critic for the Los Angeles Times, the film editor at the LA Weekly, and a film critic at The Village Voice, where she had two columns on avant-garde cinema ("CounterCurrents" and "Shock Corridor").
+She has been a contributor to anthologies including Women and Film: A Sight and Sound Reader, published by Scarlet Press, and American Movie Critics: An Anthology from the Silents Until Now, published by the Library of America.
 She wrote a monograph on Curtis Hanson's film L.A.
 Confidential for the British Film Institute and served as the president and vice-president of the Los Angeles Film Critics Association.

-In 2012, Dargis received the Nelson A. Rockefeller Award from Purchase College; the award is, according to the college, "presented to individuals who have distinguished themselves through their contributions to the arts."
+In 2012, Dargis received the Nelson A. Rockefeller Award for contributions to the arts from Purchase College.
 She was also a finalist for the Pulitzer Prize for Criticism in 2013, 2015, 2016, 2018, and 2019.

 Preferences

 Favorites

-Dargis participated in the 2012 Sight & Sound critics' poll, where she listed her 10 favorite films:
+Dargis participated in the 2012 Sight & Sound Greatest Films of All Time, where she listed her 10 favorite films: